An Informational Meeting can provide you with the opportunity to:

 - Enjoy talking about their jobs and career fields

 - Are flattered that you ask their advice to assist you with your own career and future

 - Are emphatic about career transitions because they have experienced them

 - Like to help others because it makes them feel good

-The primary objective of informational interviews is to investigate a specific career field so you can make a more informed career decision.
+The primary objective of informational meetings is to investigate a specific career field so you can make a more informed career decision.
 Those decisions will help you choose a potential contact.

 Find someone to interview

-Blugold Career Network is an excellent place to find contacts.
-Your network is another way to find people to interview.
-If you need help finding someone to do an informational interview with, contact Career Services and schedule an appointment with a Career Counselor.
+Another idea is to tap into your personal network.
+If you need help finding someone to do an informational meeting with, contact Career Services and schedule an appointment with a Career Counselor.

 Decide and plan ahead of time what you want to ask your contacts.
 Come with specific questions.
 Even though you are looking for information rather than a job, this same organization might have an opening in the future that you would be interested in.
 Being prepared will help you make a good first impression.

 Prepare your e-mail carefully.
-You may want to limit the number of questions so as not to make the response too lengthy for the contact.
+You may want to limit the number of questions so the response not too lengthy for the contact.
 If you make a good impression, it is likely that he/she will offer to be available if you have additional questions.